Parenthood season 2: Production

-On April 20, 2010 Parenthood was renewed for a second season by NBC.
-The second season premiered on Tuesday, September 14, 2010.
-It was announced on November 15, 2010 that Parenthood would be moving to Mondays at 10/9c beginning March 7.
-However, due to an overhaul of NBC's Law & Order: Los Angeles leading to an indefinite hiatus, the network announced on January 18, 2011 that Parenthood would remain in the Tuesday at 10/9c time slot.
+In April 2010, Parenthood was renewed for a second season by NBC.
+The second season premiered September 14, 2010.
+Later that year in November, it was announced that Parenthood would be moving to Mondays at 10:00 pm beginning March 7.
+However, due to an overhaul of NBC's Law & Order: Los Angeles putting the show on an indefinite hiatus, the network announced in January 2011, that Parenthood would remain in the Tuesday 10:00 pm time slot.